Kerry Carpenter Preview, Player Props: Tigers vs. Royals

 Kerry Carpenter vs. Royals Preview, Player Prop Bets - September 28

-On Thursday, Kerry Carpenter (.366 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
+On Thursday, Kerry Carpenter (.366 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
 First pitch is at 1:10 PM ET.

 Sportsbook Promo Codes